elukapelliIndhu/CODTECH-Task-2/README.md

 ## Overview of the Project

-### Project: WEATHER FORECAST APP
+### Project: Recipe Organizer App

 ### Objective:
-The objective of the  Weather Forecast web app provides real-time weather information for a specified location.
-It allows users to search for their city or region and displays weather data, such as temperature, humidity, wind speed, and a brief description (e.g., "sunny," "cloudy").
-The app fetches data from a weather API, making it dynamic and real-time.
+The objective of the Recipe Organizer, which allows users to manage, add, and search for recipes, complete with ingredients, instructions, and categories.

 ### Key Activities:

-**Search by Location:** Users can enter a city name to get the weather forecast.
+**Add Recipes:** Users can input recipe details like name, ingredients, and cooking instructions.

-**Weather Data Display:** Shows the current temperature, humidity, wind speed, and weather conditions (like sunny, rainy).
+**Recipe Categorization:** Recipes can be categorized (e.g., breakfast, lunch, dessert).

-**Location Autocomplete:** Optional feature to suggest city names as the user types.
+**Search Recipes:** Users can search by recipe name, ingredient, or category.

-**Real-time Data:** Fetches weather information dynamically using a weather API (e.g., OpenWeatherMap API).
+**Save Recipes:** Optionally store recipes in the browser’s local storage for persistence.

-**Responsive UI:** The design adjusts to different screen sizes for mobile and desktop use.
+**Responsive Design:** The app will be fully responsive, working well on mobile and desktop devices.

 ### Tecnologies Used:

-**HTML:**For building the app’s structure (input field, search button, weather details).
+**HTML:** For structuring the app’s pages (recipe input forms, lists, categories).

-**CSS:**  To style the app and make it visually appealing with weather icons, temperature readings, etc.
+**CSS:**  To style the app and make it aesthetically pleasing (recipe cards, buttons, categories).

-**Key CSS concepts:** Flexbox, Grid, Media Queries
+**Key CSS concepts:** Grid layout, Flexbox, Media Queries.

-**JavaScript:**  Handles user input and API calls to fetch weather data, processes the response, and displays it in the app.
+**JavaScript:**  To handle dynamic interactions, such as adding, searching, and saving recipes.

-**Key JavaScript concepts:** Event Listeners, DOM Manipulation.
+**Key JavaScript concepts:**  Arrays, DOM Manipulation, Event Listeners, Local Storage API (optional)